studentkittens/lncs-pandoc/paper.md

 access to certain areas through scanners.
 They mention that the interactions between MIT ID cards and scanners can be copied and replicated just through sniffing.
 Therefore they implemented a prototype with YubiKey *Neo* and an Android application as scanner.

+A very important aspect worth to mention is the security evaluation of the YubiKey.
+This would be an interesting topic for further investigations.
+There were some security evaluations in the past.
+For example, by using a non-invasive side-channel attack, it was possible to extract the full 128-bit AES key stored on the YubiKey.
+This was tested with an older version of the YubiKey, the YubiKey 2 with firmware version 2.2.3.
+With a firmware update the attacks do not apply to, anymore [@side].

+It would be an interesting topic to study evaluations of current YubiKey versions.
+Also the security of the Yubico Validation server is a valid issue to investigate.

 All in all the YubiKey is a device for two-factor authentication worth to consider.
 It makes your logins secure and keeps your information private.
 A topic which becomes more and more important in todays world.

 # References